The Scorched Lands

 Most of what existed in this disparate region before the Shard of the Sun hung across the sky has been reduced to burning ruins and though many societies and civilizations flourished within the borders of what is now the Scorched Lands, all have been lost to even the oldest memories.
 These remnants of civilizations add to the uniqueness of the wasteland, creating a rich and layered reminder of entropy on the face of Aventyr.

-Ages ago the events that created the wasteland known as the Scorched Lands were set in motion by a powerful mages from Timaeus—the Obelisk Order.
+Ages ago the events that created the wasteland known as the Scorched Lands were set in motion by a group of powerful mages from Timaeus—the Obelisk Order.
 This penultimate group of spellcasters dared tempt the natural order of Aventyr and sought to control the power of the Sun, and the resulting catastrophe threatened to destroy the entire planet.
 The Obelisk mages had created a Shard of the Sun, infused with the essence of the great celestial body itself (a source of unimaginable and unlimited energy) but they were ill prepared to handle the power of a star and quickly realized their doom.
 The Shard that had been placed high above the planet began its plummet towards the surface and only by coming together was the Order able to avert disaster and repel the Shard of the Sun (but not before betrayal by one of their own).
 Unable to completely destroy their creation, they instead halted its decent and placed it in orbit around the planet.
 To this day the Obelisk Order performs a fell ritual each year to keep it at bay and soaring across the sky, though every rebuff costs each of them a piece of their humanity (and many question how long the mages will sacrifice themselves).

 Mek’Madius, the betrayer, attempted to assume the power of the Shard for himself.
 He turned on his brothers during their first critical ritual and almost succeeded in damning all of Aventyr, but the power of the sun proved too much for him to handle and his skin—some say his very soul—was burned off in the resulting backlash.
 The last sight the Obelisk Order had of him, Mek’Madius was a scorched husk fleeing into the desolation, thought to be a broken thing and a shadow of what he once was.